Tchernobill/Confluence/Chapters/Chapter 01.01.md

 Each interaction follows similar patterns.
 Brief technical assessment, honest estimate of repair time and cost, careful work performed while the client watches or steps away for privacy.
 Payment in untraceable credits, no questions asked about device origin or intended use, the only thing that matter is the fix.

-The clients call him "The Craft"—a designation that emerged organically from satisfied customers and spread through the underground network of word-of-mouth referrals.
+The clients call him "The Artisan"—a designation that emerged organically from satisfied customers and spread through the underground network of word-of-mouth referrals.
 What began as deep technical knowledge has evolved through practiced repetition into something approaching artistry, his hands moving by feel and intuition rather than mere methodology.
 He doesn't just fix things; he understands their deepest functions and guides them back to life with touches so precise they seem almost mystical.

 By midday, his portable workstation shows signs of steady business.
 Several successful repairs, two ongoing projects that will require additional components, and enough credits earned to cover his basic expenses for the next week.
 Not prosperity by any measure, but survival with a small margin for unexpected opportunities.